data-8/zero-to-data-8/content/v2/tech/jupyterhub/intro.md

 ## Why JupyterHub?

-[**JupyterHub**](https://zero-to-jupyterhub.readthedocs.io/en/latest/) is a multi-user Hub that allows students to interact with their own computing environment.
-It makes it easy to spawn and manage multiple instances of a Jupyter notebook.

 Data 8 operates on a scale and level of complexity that required several technological improvements to our current teaching toolset.
 The Data 8 team worked closely with various open-source projects in order to contribute to tools that are broadly useful.